trendels/minihtml/README.md

 ~~~

 To use tag or attribute names that conflict with python keywords, append an
 underscore.
-Underscores within attribute names are converted to hyphens ("-"):
+Underscores within attribute names are converted to hyphens ("-",
+except for a single underscore, which is passed through unchanged).

 ~~~python
 >>> print(h.del_("deleted text"))